jenwachter/php-redis-queue/README.md

 #### __`addCallback(string $name, callable $callable)`__

 Attaches a callback to a job.
 You can attach up to three callbacks per job.
-The format of the callback names are as follows:
+The format of the callback names is as follows:
 * `<jobName>`: runs the job
 * `<jobName>_before`: runs before the job begins
 * `<jobName>_after`: runs after the job is complete